bagnboost/DataNotes/DataNotes/Python/Decision Tree Builder.md

 4. If the total error rate is the smallest error rate so far, store the feature and the error rate.

 #### Calculating the split mistakes
+We first need to define the method for calculating the errors at each split so we can calculate the error rate for each split.

     def split_errors(split_responses):
 	    #If the responses are empty,